-Surf City Half Marathon – California’s Classic Oceanfront Course
+Surf City Marathon presented by 361° – California’s Classic Oceanfront Course

 This award-winning half marathon course is one of the best in the country.
 Our most popular track, is well known for being scenic and flat.
 Participants come from all over the globe to experience this exhilarating run.
 Start along Pacific Coast Highway and pass by the famous Huntington Beach Pier while more than 2,000 volunteers and several surf bands cheer you on.
 Enjoy the beauty of the Bolsa Chica Wetlands as you start your turn.
 Kick it up a notch for the crowds as you zoom past at Main Street on your way to a monumental finish line moment!

 Date: Sunday, February 6, 2022